storj-archived/core/doc/protocol-spec.md

 ```

 Upon receipt of a `CONSIGN` message, the farmer must lookup the reference
-contract by the supplied `data_hash` and verify that the `data_shard` hashes to
+contract by the supplied `data_hash` and verify that the renter is authorized
-the `data_hash` supplied in the original contract, the size of the `data_shard`
-does not exceed the `data_size` supplied in the original contract, and that the
-number of items in the `audit_tree` is equal to the next power of 2 of the
+to store the data and that the number of items in the `audit_tree` is equal to
-`audit_count` supplied in the original contract.
+the next power of 2 of the `audit_count` supplied in the original contract.

+Once verified, the farmer must respond with a generated token that the renter
+can use to open a data channel with the farmer (via websocket) to deliver the
+data as a binary stream.

 In addition, the farmer should verify that the current UNIX time is greater
 than or equal to the agreed upon `store_begin` and less than the agreed upon